 The City also created an interactive Konveio page so the community could read, post comments, and submit questions on the Draft Housing Element and Appendices.
-During the 30-day mandatory public review period, a fourth Housing Element workshop was held on June 9th to describe the community outreach process and Housing Element content (with particular focus on the Sites Inventory and Housing Action Plan) and provide opportunity for the members of the public to ask questions.
+The city has opted to continue to allow the public to comment on the draft throughout the community outreach and Housing Element preparation process.
+During the During the 30-day mandatory public review period, a fourth Housing Element workshop was held on June 9th to describe the community outreach process and Housing Element content (with particular focus on the Sites Inventory and Housing Action Plan) and provide opportunity for the members of the public to ask questions.
+The City received 18 letters from Oakland residents and organizations.